Rue Royale, Paris

 The Rue Royale (/fr/, 'Royal Street') is a short street in the centre of Paris, France, running between the Place de la Concorde and the Place de la Madeleine (site of the Church of the Madeleine).
 It is in Paris's 8th arrondissement on the Rive Droite.
 Looking south through the Place de la Concorde, the street offers a view on the Palais Bourbon across the Seine.

 Among the well-known addresses on this street is that of Maxim's restaurant, at no. 3.

 History

 Location of the future Rue Royale on the Turgot plan, 1739.

-Originally a simple path along the city walls of Louis XIII known as the Chemin des Remparts, the street was transformed starting in 1758 under a uniform architectural plan by Ange-Jacques Gabriel.
+Originally a simple path along the city walls constructed under Louis XIII, known as the Chemin des Remparts, the street was transformed starting in 1758 under a uniform architectural plan by Ange-Jacques Gabriel.
 Letters patent of 1757 and 1768 mandated identical façades for buildings between the Place de la Concorde and the Rue du Faubourg Saint-Honoré.
 The luxury development was largely executed by architect-entrepreneur Louis Le Tellier.